jhlagado/ASMOV/README.md

 5 4 / .
 ```

 This program divides 5 with 4 prints their quotient.
-MINTY for the Z80 uses
+ASMOV for the Z80 uses
 16-bit integers.
 The remainder of the last division operation can accessed using
 the `/rem` operator.